How To Add a File to Multiple Google Drive Folders

 - Select a folder where you want to move the file.

-- Click ‘Add’ and the file will be moved to the folder you chose.
+- Click ‘Add Shortcut’ and the file will be moved to the folder you chose.

 Once you do this, you will notice that the file didn’t completely move.
-Instead, a new copy was created and saved in the designated folder.
+Instead, a new copy or a shortcut was created and saved in the designated folder.

 Now you have two copies of your file – one in your Google Drive menu, and one in the destination folder.
 You can repeat this process for each folder where you want to move your file to.
 This way, you will have a copy of the same file in all the chosen folders.

-To check the location of all the copies of the file, do the following:
+To check the location of the original copy of the file, do the following:

 If you don’t want to use the hotkey, you can also move files via the drag-and-drop method.
 You can achieve this by holding the ‘Ctrl’ button.
 If you’ve done this before, the method didn’t change.
 If you haven’t, here is a step-by-step guide: